OtmarP/SqlCe2SQLite/README.md

 Copy Data from a SqlCE-Database (.sdf) to a SQLite-Database (.db3)

 ## Info:
-* both Databases must be exist.
+* SqlCE-Databases must be exist, SQLite-Database will be created.
-* both Tables (Structure) must be exist.
+* If no Tables (Structure) in SQLite-Database, it will be created.

 ![](./img/Bild_20210311_120741_001.png)